Update: This post has been amended to reflect the confirmed dates of Prime Day, October 13 – 14 2020.

 When is it?

-Last year, it was a 48-hour event, so how long will Prime Day last this year?
+Last year, it was a 48-hour event, so how long will Prime Day 2020 last?
 It is unclear how long the sale will go on at this time, but we are projecting another 2-day event based on what we’re hearing across the industry.
 However, the sales opportunity goes far beyond that.
 Sellers should look at Amazon Prime Day as a week-long event – the traffic will be increased, so it’s just up to you to take advantage of it.

 How do I participate?